 - When an allegation is made by a child against another child, members of staff should consider whether the complaint raises a safeguarding concern.
 If there is a safeguarding concern the Designated Safeguarding Lead (DSL) should be informed. - A factual record should be made of the allegation, but no attempt at this stage should be made to investigate the circumstances. - The DSL should contact the professional help line to get further guidance.
-The DSL will follow through the outcomes of the discussion and make a referral where appropriate. - If the allegation indicates that a potential criminal offence has taken place, the DSL will refer the case to the multi-agency agency safeguarding team where the police will become involved. - Parents, of both the child being complained about and the alleged victim, should be informed and kept updated on the progress of the referral. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in the files of both children. - It may be appropriate to exclude the child being complained about for a period of time according to the school's behaviour policy and procedures. - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment should be prepared along with a preventative, supervision plan. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.
+The DSL will follow through the outcomes of the discussion and make a referral where appropriate. - If the allegation indicates that a potential criminal offence has taken place, the DSL will refer the case to the multi-agency agency safeguarding team where the police will become involved. - Parents, of both the child being complained about and the alleged victim, should be informed and kept updated on the progress of the referral. - The DSL will make a record of the concern, the discussion and any outcome and keep a copy in the files of both children. - It may be appropriate to exclude the child being complained about for a period of time according to the school's behaviour policy and procedures. - Where neither social services nor the police accept the complaint, a thorough school investigation should take place into the matter using the school's usual disciplinary procedures. - In situations where the school considers a safeguarding risk is present, a risk assessment (Difficult and Dangerous Behaviours) should be prepared along with a preventative, supervision plan.
+The risk assessment will be shared with all staff and parents and discussed with the child in an age appropriate way. - The plan should be monitored and a date set for a follow-up evaluation with everyone concerned.